-- (1) In the event of damage or loss: - (a) The cotton stalks must remain intact for the AIP's inspection; and - (b) If the insured initially discovers damage to the insured crop within 15 days of harvest, or during harvest, the insured must leave representative samples of the unharvested crop in the field for the AIP's inspection.
-The samples must be at least 10 feet wide and extend the entire length of each field in the unit. - (2) The stalks must not be destroyed, and required samples must not be harvested, until the earlier of the AIP's inspection or 15 days after harvest of the balance of the unit is completed and written notice of probable loss is given to the AIP.
+- (1) In the event of damage or loss, the cotton stalks must remain intact for the AIP's inspection.
+The stalks must not be destroyed, and required samples must not be harvested, until the earlier of the AIP's inspection or 15 days after harvest of the balance of the unit is completed and written notice of probable loss is given to the AIP. - (2) Representative samples are required in accordance with section 14 of the Basic Provisions.